mr-techieX/web-dev/README.md

 Semantic Tags: In HTML, there are some semantic elements that can be used to define different parts of a web page

-- <article> => The article element specifies independent, self-contained content.
+- "<article>" => The article element specifies independent, self-contained content.

-- <aside> => The aside element defines some content aside from the content it is placed in (like a sidebar).
+- "<aside>" => The aside element defines some content aside from the content it is placed in (like a sidebar).
 The aside content should be indirectly related to the surrounding content.

-- <details> => The details element defines additional details that the user can view or hide.
+- "<details>" => The details element defines additional details that the user can view or hide.

-- <figcaption> => Th figcaption tag defines a captino for a figure element.
+- "<figcaption>" => Th figcaption tag defines a captino for a figure element.
 The figcaption element can be placed as the first or as the last child of a figure element.

-- <figure> => The figure tag specifies self-contained content, like illustrations, diagrams, photos, code listings, etc.
+- "<figure>" => The figure tag specifies self-contained content, like illustrations, diagrams, photos, code listings, etc.

-- <footer> => The footer element defines a footer for a documnet or section.
+- "<footer>" => The footer element defines a footer for a documnet or section.
 A footer  element typically contains:
   - authorship information
   - copyright information